Carbon County, Utah

 - 2000s - Tourism becomes an important industry in the region, with attractions like the Helper Historic District and the Carbon County Event Center.

-This timeline provides a concise overview of the key events in the history of Carbon County, Utah.
+This timeline provides a condensed summary of the historical journey of Carbon County, Utah.